AdobeDocs/experience-platform.en/help/profile/computed-attributes/overview.md

 Some of the information collected in the profile is easily understood when reading the data fields directly (for example, "first name") whereas other data requires performing multiple calculations or relying on other fields and values in order to generate the information (for example, "lifetime purchase total").
 To make this data easier to understand at a glance, [!DNL Platform] allows you to create computed attributes that automatically perform these references and calculations, returning the value in the appropriate field.

-Computed attributes include creating an expression, or "rule", that operates on incoming data and stores the resulting value in a profile attribute or event.
+Computed attributes include creating an expression, or "rule", that operates on incoming data and stores the resulting value in a profile attribute.
 Expressions can be defined in multiple different ways, allowing you to specify that a rule evaluate incoming events only, an incoming event and profile data, or an incoming event, profile data, and historical events.

 ### Use cases